ThankYouFuture/insanely-fast-whisper-api/README.md

-# Insanely Fast Whisper API
+# Insanely Fast Whisper API for MAC Apple Silicon
 An API to transcribe audio with [OpenAI's Whisper Large v3](https://huggingface.co/openai/whisper-large-v3)!
 Powered by 🤗 Transformers and Optimum, with support for Apple Silicon (MPS) and NVIDIA GPUs (utilizing flash-attn where available).

 Features: